Were You the Victim of a Drunk Driving Accident in Dallas?

 Although it is commonly known that drunk driving is against the law and is dangerous, many individuals continue to do it and thereby put the lives of everyone on the road in danger.
 Thousands of people lose their lives every year in accident caused by intoxicated drivers.
 In addition to criminal penalties, those who have injured another individual while driving under the influence could be sued in civil court by the injured individual in order to obtain compensation.
 When the accident victim does not survive, his or her family can bring a wrongful death claim against the responsible party.

 The obvious negligence involved in drinking and driving may lead many to believe that an attorney is not necessary.
 If you are seriously injured due to the reckless driving of an impaired driver, it is even more important that you have someone at your side that can fight for your full and fair compensation.
 Insurance companies will attempt to lessen the amount of compensation that you receive.
-Our Dallas personal injury lawyers can protect your right to be reimbursed for damages and thus prevent future financial problems.
+Our Dallas drunk driving accident victim lawyers can protect your right to be reimbursed for damages and thus prevent future financial problems.

 "All I can say that Marc was hired by our family after a terrible tragedy caused by a drunk driver that resulted in the loss of my brother...
 This was a difficult case to prove because of the circumstances, but he stayed at it and got justice for our family."